HazelnutHui/shared-e-moped-china/README.md

 ## Dataset Overview

-The dataset includes 100 simulated ride records for shared electric mopeds in a Chinese city.
+The dataset includes 350 simulated ride records for shared electric mopeds in a Chinese city.
+It contains 25 unique station names and incorporates realistic peak-hour bias to reflect common commuting patterns.

 Key fields include:
 - ride ID
 - user type (casual or subscriber)
 - start and end times